MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsAutoAttendantPrompt.md

 ### -ActiveType
 PARAMVALUE: None | TextToSpeech | AudioFile

-The ActiveType parameter identifies the active type (modality) of the OAA prompt.
+The ActiveType parameter identifies the active type (modality) of the AA prompt.
 It can be set to None (the prompt is disabled), TextToSpeech (text-to-speech is played when the prompt is rendered) or AudioFile (audio file data is played when the prompt is rendered).

 This is explicitly required if both Audio File and TTS prompts are specified.
 Otherwise, it is inferred.